 - It opened up a major employment opportunity for the people

-- Profit gained by Banks was used by the Government for the betterment of the people
+- The Government used profit gained by Banks for the betterment of the people

 - The competition was decreased, and work efficiency had increased

 This post Independence phase was the one that led to major developments in the banking sector of India and also in the evolution of the banking sector.